How Ryan Seacrest Differs From Kelly Ripa's Past Co-Hosts

 David M. Russell, Disney/ABC Home Entertainment and TV Distribution

 Kelly Ripa has had quite a few co-hosts over her 16-year tenure at Live.
-First there was Regis Philbin then there was Michael Strahan now there's Ryan Seacrest It looks like third time's the charm, too.
+First there was Regis Philbin; then there was Michael Strahan; now there's Ryan Seacrest.
+It looks like third time's the charm, too.

 In an interview with The New York Times, Ripa weighed in on her friendship with Seacrest and how it differs from her relationships with her former co-hosts.
 While she texts and hangs out with Seacrest outside of the show, she didn't have this level of camaraderie with Philbin.